Souhardya05/Blogity/README.md

 ## 🏗️ Architectural Decisions & Trade-offs

 - **State Management:** Used tRPC's React Query integration for server state management (fetching, caching, mutations).
 Did not implement Zustand as there wasn't a clear need for global client-side state, avoiding potential over-engineering.
 - **Content Editor:** Chose Markdown (`react-markdown`) over a rich text editor as suggested in the prompt to save time.
-Successfully implemented markdown rendering and styling.
+Successfully implemented markdown rendering and styling using `@tailwindcss/typography`.
 - **Database:** Used Neon for a quick and easy hosted PostgreSQL setup.
 - **Styling:** Leveraged shadcn/ui heavily for rapid UI development.
-Utilized Tailwind v4's CSS-first configuration alongside `tailwind.config.ts` for plugin management (`@tailwindcss/typography`, `tailwindcss-animate`).
+Utilized Tailwind v4 alongside `tailwind.config.ts` for plugin management (`@tailwindcss/typography`, `tailwindcss-animate`).
+Correctly configured `postcss.config.mjs` to ensure plugins load correctly.
 - **Optimistic Updates:** Implemented for post deletion on the dashboard for a better UX.
 - **Middleware:** Added simple tRPC logging middleware to demonstrate understanding.
+- **Deployment Build Issues:** Encountered and resolved several local build issues related to file permissions (EPERM), missing dependencies (`autoprefixer`, `@tailwindcss/postcss`), and configuration conflicts, ensuring the final code builds cleanly on Vercel.

 ---